Talen-520/Google-ADK-Hackthon-Submission/README.md

 - **Asynchronous Process**: The system adopts an asynchronous processing model, where agents independently execute tasks and communicate results through asynchronous channels.
 This approach enables efficient parallelism and resource utilization, especially for tasks like data scraping and analysis, which can be time-consuming.

 ## What's Next for Stock Agent System
-In the future, we will continue to refine this Stock Agent System:
+In the future, I will continue to refine this Stock Agent System:

 - **Adding More Analytical Dimensions:** Consider integrating macroeconomic analysis, industry analysis, social media sentiment analysis, and other data sources and analytical perspectives.
 - **Enhancing Personalized Recommendations**: Provide more personalized stock recommendations and investment strategies based on user investment preferences and risk tolerance.